How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 This is yet another prevalent way of eating garri among students and Nigerians as a whole.

-Then you scoop your beans and soaked garri together before welcoming it into your mouth.
+Then you scoop your beans and soak garri together before welcoming it into your mouth.

 5. Garri biscuit